delta-io/delta-sharing/PROTOCOL.md

 - **limitHint** (type: Int32, optional): an optional limit number.
 It’s a hint from the client to tell the server how many rows in the table the client plans to read.
 The server can use this hint to return only some files by using the file stats.
 For example, when running `SELECT * FROM table LIMIT 1000`, the client can set `limitHint` to `1000`.
   - Applying `limitHint` is **BEST EFFORT**.
 The server may return files containing more rows than the client requests.

-- **version** (type: Int64, optional): an optional version number.
+- **version** (type: Long, optional): an optional version number.
 If set, will return files as of the specified version of the table.
+This is only supported on tables with history sharing enabled.

-This is only supported on tables with change data feed (cdf) enabled.
+- **timestamp** (type: String, optional): an optional timestamp string in the [Timestamp Format](#timestamp-format),.
+If set, will return files as of the table version corresponding to the specified timestamp.
+This is only supported on tables with history sharing enabled.

+- **startingVersion** (type: Long, optional): an optional version number.
+If set, will return all data change files since startingVersion, including historical metadata if seen in the delta log.

 When `predicateHints` and `limitHint` are both present, the server should apply `predicateHints` first then `limitHint`.
 As these two parameters are hints rather than enforcement, the client must always apply `predicateHints` and `limitHint` on the response returned by the server if it wishes to filter and limit the returned data.
 An empty JSON object (`{}`) should be provided when these two parameters are missing.

-Example (See [Table Metadata Format](#table-metadata-format) for more details about the format):
+Example (See [API Response Format](#api-response-format) for more details about the format):

 `POST {prefix}/shares/vaccine_share/schemas/acme_vaccine_data/tables/vaccine_patients/query`